spear-sim/spear/docs/content_guidelines.md

 │   ├── mav_mesh_modifier_volume_0000 #
 │   ├── mav_mesh_modifier_volume_0001 #
 │   ├── ...                           #
-│   └── RecastNavMesh-Default         # RecastNavMesh actors are created automatically, and therefore they do not adhere to our
+│   └── RecastNavMesh-Default         # RecastNavMesh actors are created automatically, and therefore we do not expect them to
-|                                     # naming conventions.
+|                                     # adhere to our naming conventions.
 │                                     #
 ├── Rendering                         #
 │   └── HDRI                          # All HDRI-related Actors are kept here.